DjDeveloperr/Keydb/README.md

 - Main: https://raw.githubusercontent.com/DjDeveloperr/Keydb/main/mod.ts
 - Stable: https://deno.land/x/keydb/mod.ts

-Note: It's suggested to import specific Adapter files instead of mod.ts, since it'll cache ALL adapters and their driver dependencies!
+Note: You have to import adapters from their own files!
+They aren't exported from `mod.ts` to prevent downloading all supported Database drivers and their adapters!

 ## Usage